Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: A deeper understanding of IW

 In what follows, we analyze when and why the objective of IW, namely $J(\boldf)$ in \eqref{eq:iw_obj}, can be a good objective or may be a bad objective.

-\begin{theorem} In cases (i) and (ii), IW is risk-consistent. \end{theorem} \begin{proof} In fact, if there is only the instance random variable $\bx$ but no class-label random variable $y$, this result is simply the \emph{importance-sampling identity} that can be found in many statistics textbooks.
-We prove it here to make our theoretical analyses self-contained and make later theoretical results easier to present and understand.
+\begin{theorem} In cases (i) and (ii), IW is risk-consistent. \footnote{In fact, if there is only the instance random variable $\bx$ but no class-label random variable $y$, this result is simply the \emph{importance-sampling identity} that can be found in many statistics textbooks.
+We prove it here to make our theoretical analyses self-contained and make later theoretical results easier to present/understand.} \end{theorem} \begin{proof} Recall that $\cS_\tr=\{(\bx,y):\ptr(\bx,y)>0\}$ and $\cS_\te=\{(\bx,y):\pte(\bx,y)>0\}$.
+Under case (i) or (ii), let us rewrite $R(\boldf)$ and $J(\boldf)$ with summations and integrals: